-An applicant who is not a U.S. citizen must notify USCIS of his or her new address within 10 days of moving from his or her previous residence.
-For information on filing a change of address, go to the USCIS website at www.uscis.gov/addresschange or reach out to the USCIS Contact Center at www.uscis.gov/contactcenter for help.
-The USCIS Contact Center provides information in English and Spanish.
-For TTY (deaf or hard of hearing) call: 1-800-767-1833.
+If you are not a U.S. citizen, you must notify USCIS of your new address within 10 days of moving from your previous residence.
+For information on changing your address, go to our website at www.uscis.gov/ or call the USCIS Contact Center.

-NOTE: Do not submit a change of address request to the USCIS Lockbox facilities because the Lockbox does not process change of address requests.
+NOTE: Do not submit a change of address request to the USCIS Lockbox.